PaddlePaddle/PaddleCFD/examples/flow_field_prediction/ppdiffusion/README.md

 pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple
 ```

+## Introduction

+This case is used to solve the problem of flow field prediction.
+The case is based on the flow around cylinders.
+For a detailed introduction, please refer to the original paper [paper](https://arxiv.org/abs/2306.01984).

 ## Data

 We use the same data as the original paper, while is a Navier-Stokes dataset form another [Paper](https://arxiv.org/abs/2108.07799).
 If you want to get the dataset by following the instructions given by the paper and skip this part.